stmartineau99/simulation-main/README.md

 # An integrated pipeline for cryo-ET data simulation with PolNet and FakET.
+This repository provides a simulation-pipeline for cryo-ET data generation.
+All simulation parameters are controlled through configuration file, enabling reproducbile and scalable experiments.

+This repository also provides example SLURM scripts for running the pipeline on HPC systems.

 ## Overview
 The original source code used in our simulation pipeline: